- Checking your product versions are supported

 - It should be determined before the call who the most relevant person(s) from your organization and ForgeRock are to join the meeting to help with a successful resolution.
 Uncontrolled calls with large audiences are not productive.

 - The support/sustaining engineer will not make changes to your systems.
-We operate a hands-off approach, allowing for you to make changes once you have deemed them appropriate.
+We operate a hands-off approach, allowing you to make changes once you have deemed them appropriate.

 - Notes will be made about the content of the call and documented in the appropriate support ticket.